jose-villegas/website-hugo/content/post/deferred_voxel_shading.md

 For more precise results during the cone tracing step anisotropic voxels are used.
 The mipmapping levels, as seen in the *directional volumes* in the voxel structure, will store per every voxel six directional values, one per every directional axis positive and negative.
 Each cone has an origin, aperture angle and direction, this last factor determines which three volumes are sampled.
 The directional sample is obtained by linearly interpolating the three samples obtained from the selected directional volumes.

 To generate the anisotropic voxels I use the process detailed by Crassin [here](https://maverick.inria.fr/Publications/2011/CNSGE11b/).
 To compute a directional value a step of volumetric integration is done in depth and the directional values are averaged to obtain the resulting value for a certain direction.
-In my approach this is done using compute shaders, executing a thread per every voxel at the mipmap level that is going to be filtered using the values from the previous level, this process is done per every mipmap level.
+In our approach this is done using compute shaders, executing a thread per every voxel at the mipmap level that is going to be filtered using the values from the previous level, this process is done per every mipmap level.

 <div class="image-table">
 <table>